 All hunting party members of a reservation party, OMD party, and EMD party must be properly licensed prior to participating in the morning draw.
 Hunting party members may only participate in ONE morning drawing on the same day.
 Participation includes having another member submit a waterfowl hunting tag for you in your absence.

-Refer to One Member Draws below for detailed procedures about OMD areas
+Refer to the links below for detailed procedures about Every Member Draws, One Member Draws, and Quick Draw areas

 Reservation holders must arrive and check in at the window a few minutes before official draw time.